-Classes are temporarily cancelled due to COVID-19.
+Our classes are temporarily cancelled due to the COVID-19.
+We will re-open in 2021.

 Learning to listen and to speak another language is hard work.